awhillas/awhillas.github.io/content/learning_rust.md

 - [Chess engine](https://github.com/awhillas/check) - or now I'm thinking, rather a general purpose discreet, game engine.
 Create an interface to some set of rules which generate moves for a given position (and also indicate a winning move/position) it should be able to learn via self-play.
 I guess replicating AlphaZero would be the first step?
 - Kids, open-world, adventure game.
 I've started [prototyping in Python](https://github.com/awhillas/caveboy).
 I'm thinking something like Don't Starve (but less scary), or Stardew valley (with less detail).
 I'm thinking to aim it for 4-8 year olds, full touch screen and very simple mechanics.
 Everything is visually displayed at all times (no hidden menus or state i.e. inventory).
 I was going to call it Cave Boy.
 Have been looking at [Bevy](https://bevyengine.org/), an [ECS](https://www.wikiwand.com/en/Entity_component_system) game system which is fairly advanced.
 Bevy does have a hard time with vector graphics but apparently you can [use the ECS system without the rest](https://www.reddit.com/r/bevy/comments/131eryb/ecs_without_the_rest/).
+- [Solid Pod Server]({filename}/solid-pod-server.md) - all in one content, authorisation and identity server.